omgol411/disobind/analysis/README.md

 This script creates a dictionary containing the following outputs for all tasks (contact map and interface residue prediction, across CG resolutions: 1, 5, 10):

-1. Uncalibrated Disobind predictions
+1. Disobind predictions
-2. Calibrated Disobind predictions
-3. Binary target masks
+2. Binary target masks
-4. Binary mask of interactions between disordered residues (IDR-IDR interactions; disorder_mat1)
+3. Binary mask of interactions between disordered residues (IDR-IDR interactions; disorder_mat1)
-5. Binary mask of interactions between disordered residues and any other residues (IDR-any interactions; disorder_mat2)
+4. Binary mask of interactions between disordered residues and any other residues (IDR-any interactions; disorder_mat2)

 ## AF2/AF3 predictions